BDSI-Utwente/shiny-workshop/readme.md

 # Shiny Workshop Documentation

 This repository contains the presentation slides and example code used during the BDSi Shiny Workshop on June 3rd, 2022.

+The `examples` folder contains three sets of examples for common problems/features.
+Presentation slides used during the workshop can be found in `slides`. `renv` contains metadata about the R environment used in this project, which together with `renv.lock` file can be used to exactly reproduce the results.
+Finally, `participantns` (will) contain(s) examples of apps created by workshop participants.

 ## Presentation slides
 Presentation slides inn `.pptx` format are available in the [slides](./slides/) folder.
 Supporting images are also in that folder.